harris654ui/PLSQL-Bonus-Project/README.md

 This project automates performance based bonus calculation for employees.
 It evaluates employee performance grades for a specific review period and calculates a bonus percentage based on the designated grade.

-The procedure joins data from the existing HR.employees table with a custom performance_reviews table to generate the output.
+The procedure joins data from the pre existing HR.employees table with the performance_reviews table made in the project to generate the output.

 ---
 ## Key features include: